nelo92/spring-boot-angular-blank/README.md

-# spring-boot-angular6-maven-project
+# spring-boot-angular-blank
-Build and package spring boot and angular6 into a deployable war file
+Blank application with spring boot and angular

 ### Build